 This was the most variable feedback we got from testers, particularly for the rotary-type shavers.
 After testing the top-class Philips – 8900, one tester (who has used a Braun foil-type shaver for years) said it was pulling at his hair so much he wondered if it was broken or might have a faulty battery.

 Rotary shavers like the Philips models we tested use a “lift and cut” system that, theoretically, allows them to trim hair closer to the skin.
-The Remington and Andis shavers weren’t much better, though, and those models are also buzzy compared to the nearly silent rotary cutters.
+That might explain the discomfort, but the Remington and Andis shavers weren’t much better.
+Those less-expensive foil-type models are also buzzy compared to the nearly silent rotary cutters.

 Our sensitive tester also said he found the less-expensive Panasonic and Braun shavers slightly more “scratchy” feeling compared to the top-of-the-range models, while our less-sensitive tester found it difficult to rank them specifically on comfort during daily shaves.

 The foils on the more expensive shavers don’t have any obviously different features (holes are a similar size, coatings are the same) but the speed of the motor and number of foils are increased by Braun and Panasonic respectively.

 Our hypothesis is that the more expensive shavers are cutting more efficiently, which means you don’t need to press the shaver into your skin as much to get close; less abrasion always means less redness.